CyberKnife System for Cancer Treatment

 Most tumors tend to shift during various treatments due to their changes in size and shape.
 By using image guidance during each treatment, the CyberKnife can be automatically corrected to the new location of the tumor, without pausing the treatment or repositioning the patient.

 - Automated non-coplanar treatment delivery

 Most radiotherapy systems can only move in clockwise and counter-clockwise directions.
 The 360-degree, non-coplanar (group of points that do not lie on the same plane) movement of the CyberKnife allows for the uninterrupted treatment of even the most complex targets.
 This allows the CyberKnife to deliver radiation beams at hundreds of different angles in order to target the margins of the tumor within less than a millimeter, reducing the amount of healthy tissue that is damaged during the treatment.

 - Beams move in real-time with 3D respiratory tumor motion

 Tumors located in the respiratory tract often move with each breath the patient takes.
 Patients often have to hold their breath during traditional radiation treatments in order to prevent healthy tissue from moving into harms way.
-The CyberKnife system delivers radiation so precisely focused on the tumor that even movement will not disrupt the procedure and the healthy tissues will remain protected.
+The CyberKnife system delivers radiation intelligently and automatically so precisely focused on the tumor that even movement will not disrupt the procedure and the healthy tissues will remain protected.

 The treatment does not cause pain, so anesthesia or pain medication is not needed.
 Nurses and doctors oversee the procedure going on in the treatment room with cameras and can hear and talk with the patient through an intercom system.
 There is no post-surgical recovery or rehabilitation.